Get your Fantasia Fair Experience Off on the Right Foot

 The reception is a fairly casual affair where returning Fair-goers renew their friendships and greet first-time attendees.
 It’s a wonderful opportunity to mingle and introduce yourself.
 Don’t be shy!
 Remember: we all had to introduce ourselves when we first came to Fantasia Fair.

 On Monday morning you’ll need to get to the orientation brunch.
-This will happen from 9:00 -11:00 on at The Paramount Room of the Crown & Anchor, located at 247 Commercial Street.
+This will happen from 8:30 until 11:15 am at The Paramount Room of the Crown & Anchor, located at 247 Commercial Street.
 At orientation, you’ll get more information about what is going on during the week, and the various Fair staff members will be pointed out.
 As the name implies, orientation will give you the direction you need to get the most out of Fantasia Fair.
 Come hungry, as there will be plenty of hot food.